Serve the remote over HTTP.

 --buffer-size * open files.

-You'll need to enable VFS caching if you want, for example, to read and write simultaneously to a file.
+For example you'll need to enable VFS caching if you want to read and write simultaneously to a file.
 See below for more details.

-Note that the VFS cache works in addition to the cache backend and you may find that you need one or the other or both.
+Note that the VFS cache is separate from the cache backend and you may find that you need one or the other or both.

 If run with

 -vv rclone will print the location of the file cache.
 The

 files are stored in the user cache file area which is OS dependent but

 --cache-dir or setting the appropriate

 The cache has 4 different modes selected by